Why Quality Engineering Has Become a Top Priority for Pharma Companies

 Pharma companies face new technological (and regulatory) challenges these days, and more to come in the near future.
 This is how quality engineering is helping them adapt to this technological shift.

-The quality engineering processes of computerized systems, which encompass both quality assurance and control, has always been critical to the pharma sector.
+The quality engineering processes of computerized systems, which encompass both quality assurance and control as well as validation & verification, has always been critical to the pharma sector.
 It has ensured that consumers are entirely insulated from any harm caused due to poor quality processes within the industry.
 This process also drives QA testing engineers in the pharma companies to work towards improved operational efficiency and reduced costs.

 New technological developments have always positively impacted how quality standards are maintained in the pharma industry.
 A 2021 report also reiterates the same and highlights how AI, Big Data, Robotics, IoT, Cloud Computing, etc., are disrupting the existing tech space in the pharma industry and aiding in increasing the overall efficiency of the pharma sector.